keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationdefinition.md

 ## Differences between versions

-In the `v1alpha1` and `v1alpha2` API versions, `KeptnEvaluationDefinition` referenced the `KeptnEvaluationProvider` CRD to identify the data source associated with this definition and itself contained the queries that are now taken from the specified [KeptnMetric](metric.md) CRD.
+In the `v1alpha1` and `v1alpha2` API versions, `KeptnEvaluationDefinition` referenced the `KeptnEvaluationProvider` CR to identify the data source associated with this definition and itself contained the queries that are now taken from the specified [KeptnMetric](metric.md) CRD.